yhtang/FunFact/docs/pages/user-guide/backends.md

 ```

 !!! warning
-    Dynamic switching of backends does not port over previously created indices,
+    Dynamic switching of the backends will not automatically port the data
-    tensors, and tensor expressions to the new backend.
-Only newly created
+    in an existing tensor expression/model to the new backend.
-    expressions use the new backend.

 !!! note
     Some properties of the backend can only be set once when that backend is
-    initially loaded.
-For example, with the JAX backend, the `enable_x64` flag:
+    loaded for the first time in a process.
+For example, with the JAX backend,
+    the `enable_x64` flag:
     ```py
     ff.use('jax', enable_x64=True)
     ```
     can only be set once.
-Running `use` a second time will not affect the
+Running `use` a second time will not affect this
-    behavior of the backend.
+    behavior.

 ## Hardware acceleration